How to help avoid student debt and make it go away

 Student debt has become a reality for one in three U.S. citizens between the ages of 18 and 29, amounting to a nationwide debt of $1.5 trillion1.
-And it can take a toll– not only on your wallet— but on your mindset.
-It’s easy to feel like throwing in the towel and giving up, especially when the rest of the world is in an uncertain state (thanks, coronavirus).
-But you do have the power to take action and change your situation.
+And it can take a toll – not only on your wallet— but on your mindset.
+It’s easy to feel like throwing in the towel and giving up, but you do have the power to take action and change your situation.
 If you don’t have student debt yet, there are ways to get an education without it.
 And for those who already have student loans, there are ways to pay them off faster.

-Before getting into how to get out of student debt, the best thing you can do is avoid it in the first place.
+Before getting into how to get out of student debt, the best thing you can do is to try to avoid it in the first place.

 Check out loan forgiveness programs

-Did you know 47 states currently offer loan forgiveness programs?3 They vary by state but are worth looking into.
-For example, in Alabama, math and science teachers can receive up to $7,5004 of forgiveness per year, for up to four years, to repay federal student loans.
-Additionally, you may qualify for Public Service Loan Forgiveness5 if you work for the government or a non-profit organization.
+Did you know 47 states currently offer loan forgiveness programs?4 They vary by state but are worth looking into.
+For example, in Alabama, math and science teachers can receive up to $7,5005 of forgiveness per year, for up to four years, to repay federal student loans.
+Additionally, you may qualify for Public Service Loan Forgiveness6 if you work for the government or a non-profit organization.

 Use surplus cash to make payments